-All vehicles entering and leaving the site must be clean and loads securely stowed, and covered where practicable.
+All vehicles entering and leaving the site must be clean and loads securely stowed, and covered.

-Copies of appropriate environmental licenses will be obtained from waste transporters and receiving disposal facilities prior to removal of any waste from the site.
-Copies of these records along with waste tracking documentation (as per section 4.1.2 and 4.2.2) will be retained by the Operator of the development and provided to the relevant regulatory authority upon request.
+Copies of appropriate environmental approvals will be obtained from waste transporters and waste disposal facilities who accept waste generated at the site, prior to removal of the waste from the site.
+Copies of these records along with waste tracking documentation (as per section 3.1.2 and 3.2.2) will be retained by the Operator of the development and provided to the relevant regulatory authority upon request.

-All wastes removed from the site will be recorded on a Waste Register Form, an example of which is provided in Appendix A of this WMTR.
+All wastes removed from the site will be recorded on a Waste Register Form, an example of which is provided in Appendix A of this WMP.
 Wastes will only to be transported to recycling or disposal facilities licensed for the particular waste stream(s).

-6.4 Performance Indicators
+5.4 Performance Indicators